 Bonne anniversaire, ma poupette !
 Tu as déjà quatre ans !
 (Happy birthday my poppet!
 You’re already four years old!)

 18. Ma foi (my faith)

 This term has older, religious connotations but is now used as a sweet name for a loved one, usually romantically.

-It has a bit of poetry to it and is more formal than, let’s say, mon poulet.
+It has a bit of poetry to it and is more formal than, let’s say, mon poulet (my chicken).
 Not as commonly used as the others, this cute French word is one that’s sure to melt your lover’s heart.